Anomalous Dynamical Scaling at Topological Quantum Criticality

 \emph{Edge excitations at topological nontrivial QCPs.}---Gapless SPT physics can also emerge in the free-fermion systems, appearing at phase transition points between gapped phases distinguished by different nonzero topological indices~\cite{Verresen2018PRL,verresen2020topologyedgestatessurvive}.
 This motivates us to explore the dynamical scaling behaviors of topologically nontrivial QCPs in a broader class of models.
-These free-fermion analogues of gSPT physics are illustrated by the Jordan–Wigner dual of model~\eqref{E1} (the so-called $\alpha=2$ chain; see Sec.~\ref {sec:2} of the SM for the explicit Hamiltonian), which contains onsite ($g_0$), nearest-neighbor ($g_1$), and next-nearest-neighbor ($g_2$) hopping terms and exhibits several topologically distinct QCPs.
-The crucial difference in dynamical scaling among the free-fermion models is captured by the total density of edge excitations, $n_{\text{ex}} = \sum_n \sum_v \big|\langle u_n^{\rm edge} \mid \psi_v(t) \rangle\big|^2$, where $\lvert u_n^{\rm edge} \rangle$ denotes the edge state of the post-quench Hamiltonian and ${ \lvert \psi_v(t) \rangle }$ denotes the time-evolved single-particle states that initially composed the valence band before the quench.
-In the main text, we set $g_1 = 1$ and ramp $g_2$ linearly according to $g_2(t) = g_{2,i} + (g_{2,c} - g_{2,i}) R t, t \in [0, 1/R]$, driving the system to the topologically nontrivial QCP at $g_{2,c}$.
-Notably, a small onsite term $g_0 = 0.1$ is introduced to activate dynamical scaling by weakly coupling to the bulk degrees of freedom (see Sec .~\ref {sec:2} of the SM for a detailed discussion of this subtlety).
+These free-fermion analogues of gSPT physics are illustrated by the Jordan–Wigner dual of model~\eqref{E1}: